IsaacHager/ECE230_LATCHES/README.md

-# Number Theory: Subtraction
+# Multiplexers and Demultiplexers

-In this lab you've learned the basics of number theory as it relates to subtraction.
+In this lab you have learned about multiplexers and demultiplexers.

 ## Rubric